Nyon: Demographics

 In 2000, a total of 7,072 apartments (86.2% of the total) were permanently occupied, while 1,028 apartments (12.5%) were seasonally occupied and 105 apartments (1.3%) were empty.
 As of 2009, the construction rate of new housing units was 5 new units per 1000 residents.
 The vacancy rate for the municipality, in 2010, was 0.13%.

 The historical population is given in the following chart:

 Heritage sites of national significance

 Nyon Castle and the Museum of the History of Porcelain, the Roman Colonia Iulia Equestris, the Swiss Reformed Church of Notre-Dame, the Manoir at Rue Maupertuis 2 & 4, the Roman Museum and the Union of European Football Associations (UEFA) are listed as Swiss heritage site of national significance.
 The entire old city of Nyon is part of the Inventory of Swiss Heritage Sites.

 Politics

-In the 2011 Swiss federal election the most popular party was the SP which received 26.0% of the vote.
-The next three most popular parties were the SVP (20.9%), the FDP (13.4%) and the Green Party (12.2%).

-In the 2007 Swiss federal election the most popular party was the SP which received 21.54% of the vote.
-The next three most popular parties were the SVP (18.78%), the Green Party (16.29%) and the FDP (12.05%).
-In the federal election, a total of 3,846 votes were cast, and the voter turnout was 42.6%.
+In the 2023 Swiss federal election the most popular party was the SP which received 26.5% of the vote.
+The next three most popular parties were the FDP (21%), the Green Party (16.5%) and the SVP (14.3%).